2012 ACC men's soccer tournament

-The 2012 Atlantic Coast Conference men's soccer tournament will be the 26th edition of the ACC Men's Soccer Tournament.
-The tournament will decide the Atlantic Coast Conference champion and guaranteed representative into the 2012 NCAA Division I Men's Soccer Championship.
-The tournament will be held from November 5–11, with the Maryland SoccerPlex in Boyds, Maryland being host to the semifinal and championship rounds.
+The 2012 Atlantic Coast Conference men's soccer tournament was the 26th edition of the ACC Men's Soccer Tournament.
+The tournament decided the Atlantic Coast Conference champion and guaranteed representative into the 2012 NCAA Division I Men's Soccer Championship.
+The tournament was held from November 5–11, with the Maryland SoccerPlex in Boyds, Maryland being host to the semifinal and championship rounds.